somedeveloper00/DotsSample/README - Copy.md

     }
 }
 ```
-Ok, quite a few concepts right here. first off, `ecb` or Entity Command Buffer is responsible for executing entity-related commands like instantiation, adding component or removing components, set entity names or destroying them etc. And by using `BeginSimulationEntityCommandBufferSystem`'s command buffer, we're using one of the built-in command buffers that's executed at the beginning of the simulation.
-There are also `EndSimulationEntityCommandBufferSystem` and `BeginFixedStepSimulationEntityCommandBufferSystem` (and others) you could use, each with self-explanatory name.
+Ok, quite a few new concepts right here. first off, `ecb` or EntityCommandBuffer is responsible for executing entity-related commands like instantiation, adding component or removing components, set entity names or destroying them etc. And by using `BeginSimulationEntityCommandBufferSystem`'s command buffer, we're using one of the built-in command buffers that's executed every frame of the ECS simulation (so the `ecb` will *Playback* at the end of the frame).
+There are also `EndSimulationEntityCommandBufferSystem` and `BeginFixedStepSimulationEntityCommandBufferSystem` (and others) you could use, each with self-explanatory names.
 You can also create your own command buffer.
 You might have noticed that we're using `OnCreate` this time.
 That's because now we need the `BeginSimulationEntityCommandBufferSystem` to be created before our system.
 We could specify anything that our system depends on with the `RequireForUpdate` method.
-For instance we could specify that we *need* there to be a `SpawnComponentData` for our system t start working, in which case we'd add `state.RequireForUpdate<SpawnComponentData>()` to our `OnUpdate` as well.
+For instance we could specify that we *need* there to be a `SpawnComponentData` for our system to start working, in which case we'd add `state.RequireForUpdate<SpawnComponentData>()` to our `OnUpdate` as well.
-The query part doesn't have anything worth noting.
 This is the result of the spawner system:
 <video src="https://raw.githubusercontent.com/somedeveloper00/DotsSample/main/ArticleRes/out2.mp4" controls></video>

 Notice how it doesn't respect the local position of our Authoring.
 Let's fix that
 ```csharp
 foreach (var (spawn, transform) in SystemAPI.Query<RefRW<SpawnComponentData>, RefRW<LocalTransform>>()) {